beto-rodriguez/MaterialMenu/README.md

 #Wpf Material Menu

 A good looking animated side menu, with just one line of code.
-It already includes preloaded themes just changing `Theme`. property.
+It already includes preloaded themes just changing `Theme`. property, if you dont like themes you can easly set your own colors.

 <p align="center">
   <img src="https://dl.dropboxusercontent.com/u/40165535/quxl0.gif" />